 Size: 186.5 km²

-Nuremberg is the second-largest city of the German federal state Bavaria after it’s capital Munich, and the second biggest city in our list.
+Nuremberg is the second-largest city in the German federal state of Bavaria after its capital Munich, and the second biggest city on our list.

 City also has a comfortably sized Old Town where you can find anything your heart desires: interesting shops, cozy taverns, sociable beer gardens, and charming squares with history-charged houses in between.

-Not to forget the Original Nuremberg Rostbratwurst, known far beyond the borders of Nuremberg, are nationally and internationally unique.
+Not to forget, the Original Nuremberg Rostbratwurst, known far beyond the borders of Nuremberg, is nationally and internationally unique.

-This market is one of the famous in Germany and receives thousands of foreign visitors each year.
+The Nurnberg’s Christmas market is one of the most famous in Germany and receives thousands of foreign visitors each year.